 She stared ahead and added, “I could never kill someone.”

 He turned and placed a hand on her arm.
 “I hope you never do because you lose something you can never get back.”
 So what did that make him?
 An empty shell?
 But like a shooting star, the realization streaked across his mind as to why the Caretaker had paired them.
 He was a knife without a conscience, for whom delivering death or dying, as a result, was inconsequential.
-Yet in their quest, he was assurance that she could retrieve the Grail without losing her inner light in the process.
+Yet in their quest, he was assured that she could retrieve the Grail without losing her inner light.

 She studied him as he thought this.
 “Why do you stare at me so?
 What are you thinking?”